neondatabase/neon/docs/rfcs/025-generation-numbers.md

 Two logical entities will get new "generation numbers", which are monotonically increasing integers with a global guarantee that they will not be re-used:

-- Pageservers: a node generation ID is acquired at startup and lasts until the process ends or another process with the same node ID starts.
+- Pageserver processes: for a given pageserver node ID, each time a pageserver process starts, the per-node-ID generation number increases.
 - Tenant attachments: for a given tenant, each time its attachment is changed, a per-tenant generation number increases.